DawidSac24/ContentManager/README.md

 # Development

 This project is currently is mostly finished.
 Some major futures are planned to be added.

+## Contributing
+Contributions are more than welcome!
+Whether you’ve found a bug, have a feature request, or want to improve the code or documentation, feel free to open an issue or submit a pull request.
+This project is a great place to learn, collaborate, and grow together.
+Let’s make Content Manager even better—your input matters!

 ## Technical Details